janlauber/bachelor-thesis/chapters/customer_use_cases.typ

 ==== Description

-Coralie R. is a data scientist at the University of applied science Bern.
+Coralie R. is a data scientist at the Bern University of Applied Sciences (BUAS).
 She is working on a project in which she has developed a Streamlit application for getting data from the user by providing a user-friendly interface which uses a llm model to predict the branche of someones job.
 She is looking for a simple and efficient way to deploy her Streamlit application without worrying about the underlying infrastructure.

 ==== Feedback